15-minute Chinese Steamed Egg (Zheng Ji Dan Geng)

 Chinese steamed egg (Chinesisches gedämpftes Ei)

-A Delightfully Simple and Delicious Recipe
+A Simple Yet Seriously Comforting Recipe

 Chinese steamed egg (Chinesisches gedämpftes Ei)